 Are Volunteer Background Checks conducted in the same manner as Pre-Employment Background checks?

-No, they are not.
+Yes, volunteer background checks are conducted in the same manner as pre-employment background checks.
 A 2011 report released by the FTC, provides guidance on how to conduct volunteer background checks.
-The report indicates that an organization’s permissible purpose to conduct a background check on a volunteer falls under the same scope as that of an employee.
-Since the report’s initial release, the FTC’s interpretation has become an industry best practice, with organizations conducting volunteer checks following the same FCRA procedures required for an employment background check.
+The report indicates that an organization’s lawful purpose to conduct a background check on a volunteer falls under the same scope as that of an employee.
+Since the report’s release, the FTC’s interpretation has become an industry best practice.
+Organizations now conduct volunteer checks following the same FCRA procedures required for an employment background check.

 Am I Required to Conduct Background Checks on Volunteers?

 Depending on the state laws and industry requirements that apply to your organization, you may be legally required to perform background checks on volunteers.
 Many states have laws in place that require organizations to conduct background checks on volunteers for activities the state regulates.
 Laws may also specify that volunteer background checks must incorporate specific searches.
 For example, the healthcare industry typically requires criminal history and sex offender registry searches on volunteers that will have direct access to minors or vulnerable adults.

 If your organization is not a regulated entity, your local organization may still operate under the umbrella of a national organization.
 In this situation, it is possible that the national organization has a background check policy that local entities are required to follow.